jpcranford/automations/README.md

 A handler for recapitalizing a given string.
 Documentation can be found in its [usage](https://github.com/jpcranford/automations/blob/main/Script%20Libraries/Capitalizer%20usage.md) document.

 ## Services
+### Add datetime created to filename
+Simple tool to grab the Date Created of a given file and prefix it to the filename in the format `YYYY-MM-DD HH.MM.SS`.
+Uses military time for the hour for convenience of sorting.

 ### Add text to filename
 Opens a dialog with Automator's Rename Finder Items module.
 A quick and dirty way to prefix or suffix a file, or even do other stuff thanks to the other options.
 Not really my most elegant or difficult solution, but it works.